gobert/bank-telemarketing/costa-rican-poverty/README.md

 * Fine tune the model
 * Filling NaN value
 * Using categorical features
+* Work of children is allowed from 15 years old and after 18 more easy

 ## July 22nd - F1-score macro 0.349
 82 / 106